 Mr Cockburn is not opposed to ‘Western imperialism’ at all, he simply wants it to realign itself to support the same regime that Mr Chomsky describes as ‘brutal and vicious’.
 This is who Chomsky describes as the foremost expert on Syria.

-To cite Patrick Cockburn as an ‘expert’ on Syria that anybody, let alone a leftist, could utilise to base their own opinion on is like saying you’d cite Benny Morris as an ‘expert’ on Palestine.
+To cite Patrick Cockburn as an ‘expert’ on Syria that anybody, let alone a leftist, could utilise to form your entire opinion of the many dynamics of the Syrian revolution, is like saying you’d cite Benny Morris as an ‘expert’ on Palestine.
 Cockburn regurgitates regime propaganda on an impressively consistent basis concerning almost every aspect of the war.
 As one can see from his testimony to the British parliament or his numerous articles and essays, he’s at least quite open in his support for the Assad regime and his belief that western imperialism should align itself with it and its allies.

 Following the Paris attacks, far from condemning the French revenge bombings of ar-Raqqa, which will merely punish the civilians of the city while further entrenching Daesh, Mr Cockburn in article for the right-wing rag the Evening Standard (owned by right-wing Putin supporting billionaire Evgeny Lebedev) called for a grand alliance between the West and Russia, as well as the already US-armed ultra-sectarian, head-chopping, Sunni-lynching Iraqi militias, the mass murderous, ethnic cleansing Assad regime and their main sponsors the Iranian regime.
 Far from being opposed to US imperialism, Cockburn wants to turn the ‘war on terror’ into a terrifyingly expanded truly global effort, the first victims of which would be those Syrians opposed to the Baathist rump state, whom he smears in true Rumsfeldian obscurantist style as being ‘al-Qaeda type rebels’.